-For both regions defining the Northern Hemisphere storm tracks, the local, frontal signatures of oceanic forcing of synoptic atmospheric variability are limited to within a few degrees of latitude on both sides of the mean SST fronts.
-However, we have also found nonlocal signals in the atmosphere, which suggest that changes in the GS and KE path location can influence broad regions of the atmospheric storm climate downstream of the regions of coherent path changes in these currents.
+For both regions defining the northern hemisphere storm tracks, the local, frontal signatures of oceanic forcing of synoptic atmospheric variability are limited to within a few degrees of latitude on both sides of the mean SST fronts.
+However, we have also found non-local signals in the atmosphere which suggest that changes in GS and KE path location can influence broad regions of the atmospheric storm climate 'downstream' of the regions of coherent path changes in these currents.
 The atmospheric boundary layer signals are not always consistent among the variables measured in relation to the oceanic forcing.
 For example, latent heat release behaves differently in the far field than meridional wind or vorticity variability.
-The reasons for this and the nonlocal nature of the response are not entirely clear to us at this time.
-They may in part be due to SSTrelated forcing by shifts of the ocean fronts, but also seasonal-decadal changes in the low-frequency atmospheric circulation arising from its response to oceanic forcing and not a direct link between path changes and large-scale, nonlocal synoptic variability.
-Some of these issues can be examined using existing datasets, but one would hope that further dynamical connections can be made using models that both resolve the strong SST gradients of these oceanic flows and allow them to shift in a coherent fashion over substantial zonal distances.
+The reasons for this as well as the non-local nature of the response are not entirely clear to us at this time.
+They may in part be due to SST-related forcing by shifts of the ocean fronts, but also due to seasonal-decadal changes in the low frequency atmospheric circulation arising from its response to oceanic forcing and not a direct link between path changes and large-scale, non-local synoptic variability.
+Some of these issues can be examined using existing data sets, but one would hope that further dynamical connections can be made using models that both resolve the strong SST gradients of these oceanic flows and allow them to shift in a coherent fashion over substantial zonal distances.